Now you might ask yourself, “Why does my dog eat my pads?”

-Don’t ever leave your pads or tampons lying around for your dog to get hold of.
-Pads are designed to absorb liquids.
+Therefore, don’t leave your pads or tampons lying around for your dog to get ahold of.

 If he swallows one, it can swell and put him at risk of intestinal blockage.

 It’s Instinct – Even with Well-fed Dogs

-You know your dog loves to lie close to you or lie on an item of your clothing.
+You know your dog loves to lie close to you or on an item of your clothing.

 It’s been passed down from their wolf ancestors to track scents and lick and ingest anything available.

 They’re opportunistic feeders, and it’s common for dogs to lick menstrual blood, semen, pee, and poop.

 After all, they like body fluids and aren’t turned off by their decaying stench.

 Once the smell of bodily fluids or blood enters their nostrils, they will naturally want to pursue it.

-There are so many reasons as to why your dog wants to eat your pads.
+There are so many reasons why your dog wants to eat your pads.